 Energy Efficiency is a High-Priority Resource

 Energy efficiency is the foundation of deep decarbonization and is one of the best-established and most-implemented examples of a distributed, zero-carbon resource.
-Energy efficiency, together with grid integration technologies, also plays an important role in shaping electricity demand to match supply, making it an enabler in deploying other renewable resources.
+Energy efficiency, together with grid integration technologies, also plays an important role in shaping electricity demand to match supply, making it an important resource in the transition to a renewable energy-powered electric grid.

 There is Untapped Potential